MrSandrow/Memify/TESTING.md

 - iPhone 12 + Portrait + Last iOS Version
 - Pixel 4 + Portrait + Last Android Version

-Workflow :
+Workflow - Editor :

-- Create a workflow including every step of the testing process (1 workflow per page - all features should be tested)
+- Upload an image that was taken in landscape orientation
+- Rotate the device
+- Reload the page
+- Upload an image that was taken in portrait orientation
+- Rotate the device